-To emulate the “peace and quiet” of a Japanese forest bathing experience, Dr Li recommends diffusing Hinoki wood, white cypress, rosemary, cedar wood, pine and uplifting eucalyptus, which are some of his favourite oils.
+To emulate the “peace and quiet” of a Japanese forest bathing experience, Dr Li suggests diffusing Hinoki wood, or white cypress, rosemary, cedar wood, pine and uplifting eucalyptus, which are some of his favourite oils.

 So if you’re feeling cooped up or woefully detached from nature, the simple practice of diffusing essential oils can help to relax the mind, ease tension and stress, and importantly, open up the senses, which according to Dr Li, “bridges the gap between us and the natural world.”

 When we open up our senses, “we are in harmony with the natural world, we can begin to heal,” he says.
 “Our nervous system can reset itself, our bodies and minds can go back to how they ought to be.
 No longer out of kilter with nature but once again in tune with it, we are refreshed and restored.”